 As we noted, any hot chocolate will work in a Keurig.
 Even if yours isn’t available in a K-cup, you can buy a reusable K-cup and make it that way.
 There is enough diversity of products that if you’re feeling adventurous, there’s something different to try, but you can always go with your favorite brand as a standby for when you want something uncomplicated and soothing.

 One great thing about hot chocolate mixes is the wide variety of different flavors.
 You can get traditional milk chocolate-flavored mix, certainly, but feel free to try out different flavors like mint, raspberry, or hazelnut.
-There are a number of variety packs to choose from, too.
+There are several variety packs to choose from, too.

 K-cups can get pretty expensive compared to just making a single cup of bulk hot chocolate with a kettle and a couple of scoops from a canister.
 Using K-cups for some national brands can be three times as expensive to make this way, in fact.
 We’re not talking dollars here, mind you, but a couple of dimes per cup.
 But it does add up.
 If you aren’t a hot chocolate aficionado or are on a tight budget, consider looking at lines that are better bargains, or getting a reusable K-cup and a canister of the one you like best.